-- 5.1 Explain how exposure to single risks and single events can be measured and managed to balance the account. - 5.2 Explain the aggregation of risks and the use of catastrophe modelling. - 5.3 Explain the role of reinsurance in controlling exposure. - 5.4 Explain the role and main types of reinsurance. - 5.5 Explain the importance of the interaction between insurer and reinsurer. - 5.6 Outline methods other than reinsurance that can be used for limiting exposure.
+- 5.1 Explain how exposure to single risks and single events can be measured and managed to balance the account. - 5.2 Explain the aggregation of risks and the use of catastrophe modelling. - 5.3 Explain the role and main types of reinsurance. - 5.4 Explain the importance of the interaction between insurer and reinsurer. - 5.5 Outline methods other than reinsurance that can be used for limiting exposure.